SirNicholas1st/Snowflake-Datapipe/README.md

 # Snowflake-Datapipe

-The goal is to build an example of what a simple data collection pipeline which collects data from multiple customers and uploads them to Snowflake.
+The goal was to build an example of what a simple data collection pipeline which collects data from multiple customers and uploads them to Snowflake.
 The OpenMeteo Api acts as the "customer system" in this case.

 # Project overview